Helping your teen deal with graphic content

 One particular skill that can help when confronted with disturbing content is increased media literacy.
 This is the ability to make better judgements about the messages we’re presented with.
 Thinking critically about the media isn’t something that comes naturally for everyone.
 Like a lot of skills, it takes time and practice to become confident.
 Check out these strategies if you and your teen want to improve your media literacy.

-Look at the content together
+Look at the sensitive content together

 If you and your teen decide that the content wouldn’t be too harmful, it can be a good idea to look at it together.
 That way, you can talk through anything distressing, or that makes either of you feel uncomfortable, as it comes up.

 You can also pause viewing the content if it gets too much to deal with and take some time to de-stress with a relaxation technique.
-Get back to the content when you feel ready again, or you might decide it’s not worth finishing.
+Get back to the sensitive content when you feel ready again, or you might decide it’s not worth finishing.

 Even if your teen has already seen the content, they might find they have a better understanding of the issues and of their own reaction if they watch it again with you.